meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

 #### Adventurer's Knapsack
 `For every good trip in the afterworld you need a good knapsack!`

 I did not solve this problem during the CTF.
 It is quite an interesting challenge and led me down several paths of investigating the vulnerabilities of Merkle_Hellman cryptography system.
+I focused too much on breaking into the encryption side of the challenge.
+The solution was in the decryption side, with a low-density attack on the public keys.

 The problem is succinctly captured in a small sage script that I have annotated below: